 - Padded heel lining

-This is an oil resistant rubber sole that has a kind of mottled feel to it.
-There are no lugs or studs, making for a pretty classic looking boot, but the grip is excellent.
-I wore these all over Brooklyn and had no complaints with the grip, which was a little surprising for square toed boots with a comfort innersole that don’t look all that rugged.
+This is an oil resistant rubber sole that has a mottled appearance that enhances grip.
+There are no lugs or studs, making for a classic flat silhouette, but the grip is excellent.
+I wore these all over Brooklyn and had no complaints.

 R.M.
 Williams Comfort Craftsman Fit & Sizing